Woodstock Town Hall: History

 In the second half of the 19th century the county magistrates held hearings in the building and, in 1861, a drinking fountain was installed on the south elevation of the building at the expense of John Spencer-Churchill, 7th Duke of Marlborough in appreciation of the efforts of the people of town in extinguishing a major fire at Blenheim Palace earlier that year.
 The suffragette, Jane Ronniger, gave a speech advocating votes for women in the town hall in March 1875.
+The borough council, which met in the town hall, was reformed under the Municipal Corporations Act 1883.

 In 1898, the ground floor openings were infilled to a design by George Castle to celebrate the Diamond Jubilee of Queen Victoria; a doorway flanked by pilasters supporting an open pediment was inserted in the central opening and round headed windows were inserted in the outer openings.
 These alterations allowed the creation of a mayor's parlour and a library at the front of the building on the ground floor.
+The town hall continued to serve as the headquarters of the borough council for much of the 20th century but ceased to be the local seat of government when the enlarged West Oxfordshire District Council which was formed in 1974.
+It subsequently became the headquarters of Woodstock Town Council.

 In the 1990s, a series of wall hangings were by created by the Woodstock Broderers for the main assembly hall, and, in the 21st century, the building became an approved venue for weddings and civil partnership ceremonies.

 Works of art in the town hall include a portrait by Sir Joshua Reynolds of George Spencer, 4th Duke of Marlborough, a portrait by an unknown artist of John Spencer-Churchill, 7th Duke of Marlborough and a portrait by Tennyson Cole of Charles Spencer-Churchill, 9th Duke of Marlborough, as well as a portrait by James Saxon of the Scottish teacher, William Fordyce Mavor.

+The building was used to depict a Nazi headquarters in the 1979 film Hanover Street starring Harrison Ford.